Skip to main content

 Appended honours

-Appended honours is an additional course that you complete after you have finished your undergraduate degree.
+Appended honours is an additional qualification that you complete after you have finished your undergraduate degree.
 Generally, appended honours is available to both current University of Sydney students and external applicants.
 You’ll find information and eligibility criteria for most appended honours degrees in Find a course.

 As a current student, often you'll need to apply through Find a course in the same way that external applicants apply, but may also need to submit an additional application form to your school or discipline.
 When searching for these on Sydney Courses (Find a course) these degrees will look like the Bachelor of Arts (Honours).